 • Top notes: aldehydes, bergamot, spices

-• Middle notes: lily of the valley, jasmine, carnation, Bulgarian rose, orange blossom
+• Middle notes: lily of the valley, jasmine, carnation, Bulgarian rose, orange blossom, orris

 • Base notes: incense, cedar, vanilla, vetiver, sandalwood, ambergris, musk, oakmoss, patchouli, tonka bean